 Option 2 – Updating the ene.sys driver file

 The better option to deal with the incompatible driver is to install an updated version of the device driver.
 Installing a later version of the ene.sys file can fix the problem.
-This will allow the Memory integrity to be enabled and load the ene.sys driver at the same time.
+This will allow the Memory integrity check to be enabled and load the ene.sys driver at the same time.

 To update the Mystic Light version for MSI, you use the MSI Gaming Center software.
 Or for Windows 11, the new MSI Center software.
 The MSI Center can be downloaded from the MSI website.